Best Ski Resorts for Dining

 Park City has an eclectic mix of restaurants spread along the historic Main St and throughout town.
 From Southern (350 Main Brasserie) to European (Silver, Bistro 412), Asian (Flying Sumo, Shabu), steak (Butcher’s Chop House & Bar), contemporary (The Mustang), American (Talisker on Main, The Riverhorse on Main), Mexican (Loco Lizard Cantina) and countless pizza joints – basically whatever takes your fancy you’ll find it in Park City.

 Jackson Hole is home to some fantastic local restaurants and eateries, both in Teton Village and downtown Jackson.
-Some of Scout's favourite restaurants can be found here including Il Villaggio Osteria (Hotel Terra), Wild Sage (at the Rusty Parrot Lodge), and Bin 22 (downtown).
-The Local Restaurant and Bar and Snake River Grill are worth the trek into downtown to sample the local produce.
-Breakfast at Cafe Genevieve is a must, especially for those who love true home-cooked meals.
+Some of Scout's favourite restaurants can be found here including Il Villaggio Osteria (Hotel Terra), OYG (in Teton Village), and Bin 22 (downtown).
+The Local Restaurant and Bar, Glorietta, Orsetto and Snake River Grill are worth the trek into downtown to sample the local produce.
+If it's Mexican you're after try Hatch.
+Persephone is the best place in town for lunch.

 Crested Butte has to be one of our favourite off-the-beaten-path ski resorts for dining enthusiasts.
 The town itself oozes with true Colorado mountain town charm, and while it may seem quiet and relaxed during the day, the restaurant and bar scene bursts with flavour come nighttime.
 Many say that Crested Butte has more fine dining restaurants per capita than any other town in the U.S!
 Along Elk Avenue, Marchitelli's Gourmet Noodle, Soupcon, and Elk Avenue Prime are highly recommended, while Supper at Sunflower is not to be missed.
 First Ascent Coffee Roasters will remind you what real coffee tastes like in the mountains.